main base configuration options ##### are intended to be modified while config options

 max-num-inbound-peers= is the maximum number of peers you will accept inbound connections from at one time (where they dial your address and initiate the connection).

 max-num-outbound-peers= is the maximum number of peers you will initiate outbound connects to at one time (where you dial their address and initiate the connection).

 unconditional-peer-ids= is similar to

 persistent-peersexcept that these peers will be connected to even if you are already connected to the maximum number of peers.
 This can be a validator node ID on your sentry node.

 pex= turns the peer exchange reactor on or off.
 Validator node will want the

 pexturned off so it would not begin gossiping to unknown peers on the network.
 PeX can also be turned off for statically configured networks with fixed network connectivity.
 For full nodes on open, dynamic networks, it should be turned on.

-private_peer_ids= is a comma separated list of node ids that you would not like exposed to other peers (ie. you will not tell other peers about the private_peer_ids).
-This can be filled with a validators node id.
+private-peer-ids= is a comma-separated list of node ids that will not be exposed to other peers (i.e., you will not tell other peers about the ids in this list).
+This can be filled with a validator's node id.